temporalio/proposals/go/workflow-interceptor-updates.md

 * Provide feature parity with Java SDK and other missing features (see https://github.com/temporalio/sdk-go/issues/529)
 * Add activity interceptors
 * Make inbound interceptors future-proof for argument addition
-* Examples for altering headers both via interceptors and client wrappers
+* Support for using workflow/activity proto headers from interceptors
+  * One notable use case for this is to support validation (e.g. authz) and erroring out based on workflow/activity header contents

 **These updates are known to NOT be backwards-compatible**